NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 What Islam teaches about Jesus varies.
 Some things are more or less accurate, but many things are false, antichristian and blasphemous.

+## Is free of sin

+Surah 19:19

+The angel said to Mary about Jesus:

+> He said: I am only a messenger of thy Lord, that I may bestow on thee a faultless son.

 ## Jesus was not crucified

 Surah 4:157